What is a nature strip or verge area?

 Council will treat any verges where declared pest plants have been identified.
 A common pest plant found on verges is Caltrop (3 Cornered Jack) which will be treated on both a programmed and reactive basis and will be undertaken regardless of a specification on the No Spray Register.

-If the area is not maintained by the residents, Council reserves the right to remove all vegetation and maintain the area as part of the weed control program.
+If the area is not maintained by the resident, Council reserves the right to remove all vegetation and maintain the area as part of the weed control program.

 Street trees planted by Council will be pruned to ensure they don't impede street lights and signs and as required by its maintenance standards according to Street Tree Audit data.